What is Sloww? I’ve been thinking about this question a lot lately.

 The approach I take is: self-directed + syntopical reading + summarizing + synthesizing (as a thinking style and writing style) + sharing.

 A big epiphany along the way was realizing that not only can thinking be a passion, it is my primary passion.
-But, I’m not a professor, philosopher, psychologist, sociologist, anthropologist, scientist, or guru.
+But, I’m not a professor, philosopher, psychologist, sociologist, anthropologist, scientist, mystic, or guru.
 I’m an interconnector across all those humans and many more.
 Technically, I guess I’m an “independent interdisciplinary integrator” (“independent” because I work solo, “interdisciplinary” because I’m tackling the art of living which crosses all disciplines, and “integrator” because the whole point is to synthesize new perspectives, understanding, and wisdom).
 You may be familiar with similar and often synonymous terms like autodidact, philomath, generalist, comprehensivist, knowledge networker, and cognitive explorer.
 To make things easy, you can just call me a “synthesizer” or “synthesist.”

 - edupreneur: what I do could be considered part of the online learning/e-learning space